 If you're just looking for a site to host your blog and you love your Gmail account, maybe the admin features don't matter.

 But you should still compare a few plans before making that decision because even if they don't matter today, they might be important six months from now.

 How Do Administrative Features Vary Between Shared, VPS and Dedicated Hosting?

 With shared hosting, you can expect restrictions to be in place compared to VPS and Dedicated server hosting.

 You will not have root access, because that would give you access to everyone else sharing that server.

 You should be able to manage most setup and website tasks, such as creating a site, accessing server files (either through the control panel or via FTP), setting up email accounts, installing web applications, and pulling analytics.

-You will have considerably more access with VPS and dedicated hosting plans.
-In most cases, with this level hosting you have complete access to your server, and can utilize any available administrative tool, whether provided by the host or installed manually.
+In most cases, with this level hosting, you have complete access to your server and can utilize any available administrative tool, whether provided by the host or installed manually.

 All of these tools will help you track the number of visitors your website gets, but not in the same way.

 Google Analytics tracks visitor information using code placed on each of your site's pages and cookies.